Sieve theory: Types of sieving

-Modern sieves include the Brun sieve, the Selberg sieve, the Turán sieve, the large sieve, and the larger sieve.
+Modern sieves include the Brun sieve, the Selberg sieve, the Turán sieve, the large sieve, the larger sieve and the Goldston–Pintz–Yıldırım sieve.
 One of the original purposes of sieve theory was to try to prove conjectures in number theory such as the twin prime conjecture.
 While the original broad aims of sieve theory still are largely unachieved, there have been some partial successes, especially in combination with other number theoretic tools.
 Highlights include: